 This planting (Buckwalter) consists of Castanea mollissima, mollissima hybrids and Japonica (crenata).Northern Nut Growers Association Report of the Proceedings at the Thirty-Eighth Annual Meeting|Northern Nut Growers Association

-japonica, jap-on′i-ka, n. an abbreviation for Pyrus japonica, the Japanese quince.
+Japonica, jap-on′i-ka, n. an abbreviation for Pyrus japonica, the Japanese quince.

-The second popularly passes under the name of terra japonica (Japan earth), from the old belief that it was of mineral origin.
+The second popularly passes under the name of terra Japonica (Japan earth), from the old belief that it was of mineral origin.